amosmachora/release-auto-blogger/README.md

   files: "fileA.md, fileB.md"
 ```

 If you want to opt out of that functionality set the `blog-only` field to true.
-This will only publish your blog.md file.
+This will only publish your `BLOG.md` file.

 There are only two required fields.
-1. project-name 2. hashnode-host the rest are for customization to make look things better and granular
+1. `project-name` 2. `hashnode-host` the rest are for customization to make look things better and granular.

 ## Support